kubeshop/testkube/docs/executor-custom.md

 ```

-Code is ready and working - we're assuming defaults so `RUNNER_DATADIR` will be `/data` and our file will be in `/data/test-content` file.
+The code is ready and working.
+With the defaults assumed, `RUNNER_DATADIR` will be `/data` and the file will be saved in the `/data/test-content` directory.

-As we can see we're pushing JSON output to stdin with console.log function (it's based on our [OpenAPI spec - ExecutorOutput](https://kubeshop.github.io/testkube/openapi/))
+As we can see, we are pushing JSON output to stdin with the console.log function that is based on our [OpenAPI spec - ExecutorOutput](https://kubeshop.github.io/testkube/openapi/).

-Two basic output types are handled here:
+The two basic output types handled here are:
-- in case of executor failures (non-test related) we should return `error`,
+- in the case of executor failures (non-test related) return `error`,
-- in case of test result we should return `result` with test status (success, error)
+- in the case of a test result, return `result` with the test status (success, error)

-Now when executor code is ready we need additional steps:
+When the executor code is ready, the next steps are to create:
-- Docker image (create image and push)
+- A Docker image (create image and push).
-- Kubernetes Executor Custom Resource definition
+- A Kubernetes Executor Custom Resource Definition (CRD).
-- Create test
+- The test itself.

-Let's start with Docker:
-We'll simplify and use latest tag here - but you should use versioning as good practice.
-As for now testkube runs directly command and is passing execution information as argument
+We will simplify and use the latest tag here but you should use versioning as a good practice.
+Currently, Testkube runs the command directly and passes execution information as an argument.

-We need to add runner binary (but we have plans to remove need of this step)
+1. Add the runner binary (we have plans to remove this step in a future release):

 ```sh
 #!/usr/bin/env sh
 node app.js "$@"
 ```

-And add it into our Dockerfile
+2. Add the runner binary into the Dockerfile:

 ```Dockerfile
 FROM node:17